sspooky13/yaml-standards/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/sspooky13/yaml-standards/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/sspooky13/yaml-standards/?branch=master)
 ![PHPStan level](https://img.shields.io/badge/PHPStan-level%205-brightgreen.svg)

-This library helps you to keep observe standards for YAML files.
+This library is primarily intended to help you to keep observe standards for YAML files, but some standards can be used for other files, e.g. **YamlEmptyLineAtEnd** standard

 ## Installation
 Install the latest version with [Composer](http://getcomposer.org/) command: